Adepts-Of-0xCC/blog/_posts/NoVNC-phishing/2022-09-09-NoVNC-phishing.md

 (...)
 ```

 Which is really odd.
-If you check the code from the [GitHub](https://github.com/JoelGMSec/EvilnoVNC/blob/main/Files/cookies.py)...
+If you check the code from the [GitHub repo](https://github.com/JoelGMSec/EvilnoVNC/blob/main/Files/cookies.py)...
 ```python
 import os
 import json